szager-chromium/rr/Usage.md

 * `-p, --onprocess=<PID>`: debug <PID> when execed
 * `-g, --goto=<EVENT-NUM>`: execute forward until event <EVENT-NUM> is reached before debugging

-## Getting the best performance on your machine
+## Getting the best performance on your machine (especially laptops!)

-Disabling CPU frequency scaling, such as Intel Speed Step, may improve performance.
-It can be disabled in either the BIOS, or the kernel by setting the CPU governor to 'performance', for example.

-On fedora, the easiest way to change this temporarily (i.e. until the next reboot) is to run
+If you're running rr on an (un-docked) laptop, the CPU scaling governor can make a big difference in recording overhead; at least up to 2x.
+This has been observed to happen whether or not your laptop is on AC power.
+(However, laptops running in desktop docks have been observed not to be affected by this issue.)

+The easiest to squeeze out max performance is to change the CPU governor to 'performance'.
+For example, on Fedora:
 <pre>
 sudo yum install kernel-tools
 sudo cpupower frequency-set -g performance
 </pre>
+This setting is only temporary however; it persists until the next reboot.

+Frequency scaling can also be disabled in the BIOS.